goteguru/MiniModal/README.md

 # Mini Modal

-Minimal async modal functionality for simple apps.
-You can await for form input, create spinners or display closeable warnings.
+Minimal async modal functionality for simple apps. (~840 bytes minified/gzipped) You can await for form input, create spinners or display closeable warnings.

 Minimal HTML code used (mainly for blocker div) you can use your own